 The University of Tennessee Graduate School of Medicine (UTGSM) Internal Medicine Residency program is comprised of an outstanding team of faculty, staff, and resident physicians with the charge to deliver world class patient care, advance medical knowledge through research and inquiry, and improve the quality of healthcare.
-The small program size and low resident to faculty ratio provides an environment where residents can form longitudinal learning relationships with dedicated general medicine and subspecialty faculty.
+The program size of 36 residents and low resident to faculty ratio provides an environment where residents can form longitudinal learning relationships with dedicated general medicine and subspecialty faculty.
 This program has been described as "small but intense" by residents and students alike, reflecting well the department's emphasis on rigorous training combined with personal attention from the faculty.

 For more information regarding applying to the Internal Medicine Residency Program, please visit Residency Applicant Criteria.

 Dr. James Livesay won first place with "Infective Endocarditis (IE) due to Methicillin-resistant Staphylococcus aureus (MRSA), Transesophageal Echo (TEE) or No TEE?
 That is the Question"

 Drs.
 Kristin O'Connor & Sam Purkey won second place with "Diagnostic Utility of Technetium-Labeled Red Cell Scans in the Diagnosis and Treatment of Acute Lower GI Bleeds at a Tertiary Academic Center"

 Dr. David Norton won third place with "Code stroke in the stroke belt; a cross-sectional analysis"

 Taylor Chaney, DO: Lincoln Memorial University DeBusk College of Osteopathic Medicine, Harrogate, TN